Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal

 But also, nope anyway!
 I started doing comedy way before I was diagnosed, in late 2013, specifically doing improv.
 2014 is when I started doing stand-up, and I even have footage of my early act without any noticeable tics.
 The Tourette’s got worse over the course of several months in late 2015.
 I took time to adjust my personal life to this new situation, and figuring out how to fit it into my act.
 That second part didn’t take long to be honest, since my jokes are short enough for me to methodically hold and release the tension while performing.
 (Improv was harder since scenes are longer, and the joke was that all my characters just also had Tourette’s).
-The first video that hit the front page of reddit was filmed in mid 2017, after more than a year and a half of adjustment.
+The first video that did well online was filmed in mid 2017, after more than a year and a half of adjustment.

 Tourette’s in my Stand-Up

 Why don’t you hold it while you are on stage?

 It’s like blinking!
 Most of the time you just blink without thinking about it, but you can hold your eyes open if you want to.
 When you try to hold your eyes open for an extended period of time, you feel the tension build up like you really need to blink.
 Then when you do blink, you have to do it a bunch.
 Imagine if you tried to hold your eyes open the entire time you are on stage telling jokes lol.
 It would be very difficult and you would probably break part way through.
 That is how the internal tension mechanism seems to work for my Tourette’s.
 Again, not everyone can do this!
 Many people are not able to hold the Tourette’s at all.

 Do you exaggerate it on stage?
 You mostly only curse between jokes, that’s seems too well timed.